 - Disregard their rights in parking lots, driveways and parking decks

 The danger is further exacerbated when the driver behind the wheel is distracted or drunk.

 Drivers who fail to yield the right of way to other vehicles inevitably cause accidents, and sometimes very bad ones.
 But when the victim is someone on a motorcycle, the potential for serious injury or death is even higher.

 The National Transportation Safety Board reports the average motorcycle accident gives the rider less than two seconds to react in order to avoid a collision.
 And that’s under the best conditions: dry roads, daylight hours and with low traffic volume.
-That’s why it’s so important that motorcyclists practice defensive operation of their vehicle at all times.Why Motorcycle Right-of-Way Accidents Occur
+That’s why our Fort Lauderdale lawyers believe that it’s so important that motorcyclists practice defensive operation of their vehicle at all times.Why Right of Way Violation Motorcycle Accidents Occur

 The National Highway Traffic Safety Administration (NHTSA) took on this issue recently when it sought to identify why, when motorcycles and other vehicles collide, it was usually the result of a non-motorcycle driver violating the motorcyclist’s right-of-way.